Death Guard 30K→40K Corruption Paint Scheme

 Things I Learned

 They come out gross.
 That’s the point.
 I stressed about these models way more than I should have.
-Death Guard aren’t clean — they’re not supposed to be.
+Death Guard aren’t clean and they’re not supposed to be.
 Every time I thought I’d messed something up, it just looked more corrupted.
-Other people who’ve seen them say they love how they look.
 Trust the process and lean into the mess.

 The bases were a lesson in less is more.
-I mixed paint into basing glue to create toxic puddles on the bases.
+I mixed paint into basing glue to create the toxic Death Guard wasteland bases.
 For the characters and Terminators, I built it up in layers and they came out great.
-For the Plague Marines, I mixed too much paint into the basing glue on the first pass and it dried too solid — more like a painted surface than a gross texture.
+For the Plague Marines, I mixed too much paint into the basing glue on the first pass and it dried too solid.
+It looks more like a painted surface than a gross texture.
 I want to go back and build up another layer on top of those to fix it.
-But here’s the thing — even the “mistakes” kind of work.
+But even the “mistakes” here kind of work.
 It just looks like a different stage of toxic sludge drying.

 Messy is an aesthetic.
 Some of the basing glue spilled over the edges of the bases and dripped down the sides.
 Instead of cleaning it up, I left it.
-It looks like the plague is so bad it can’t be contained — corruption literally oozing off the base.
+It looks like the plague is so bad it can’t be contained.
+It’s like corruption is literally oozing off the base.
 Could it have been done more intentionally?
 Sure.
 But it works, and sometimes the best effects come from accidents you commit to.

 The old paint helped.
 Since these were repainted over a previous purple scheme, the repriming wasn’t perfectly smooth.
 That subtle texture and unevenness under the Pallid Bone actually contributes to a worn, used look that you wouldn’t get on a pristine model.
 If you’re doing this on fresh plastic, consider a light texture spray or an imperfect prime coat to get some of that character.

 I’d change the shoulder pad green.
 Absolution Green is fine, but it’s a bit too vibrant for a warband that’s been festering in the warp for ten thousand years.
-Next time I’d go with something more muted and sickly — a desaturated green-grey that looks like it used to be green.
+Next time I’d go with something more muted and sickly.
+Like a gross green-yellow-grey that looks like it used to be healthier.

 This is the scheme I use across my Death Guard army, including Plague Marines, Blightlord Terminators, and characters.
-The toxic wasteland bases were developed to go with this scheme.
+For something completely different, check out my comic book style minis.
+It’s like the opposite end of the painting spectrum.